cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

 Overview
 --------

-Often times, the size of the :func:`seqdb.SequenceFileDB` and :func:`cnestedlist.NLMSA` is too big to have in your servers.
+Often times, the size of the :class:`seqdb.SequenceFileDB` and :class:`cnestedlist.NLMSA` is too big to have in your servers.
 For example, we need about 400GB if we want to keep hg18 referenced MAF multiz44way alignments.
 In this case, pygr offers a very efficient way of sharing resources over XMLRPC without losing any significant loss of performance.
 Other than giving a direct access via XMLRPC, pygr XMLRPC can be a resource distribution system.
 One can access the pygrdownloadable resources via XMLRPC and download all regarding resources just by one python line.
 This tutorial will give a glimpse of all XMLRPC features.

-Let's assume user has pygr resource repository and registered a bunch of :func:`seqdb.SequenceFileDB` and :func:`cnestedlist.NLMSA`.
+Let's assume user has pygr resource repository and registered a bunch of :class:`seqdb.SequenceFileDB` and :class:`cnestedlist.NLMSA`.

 There are two paths used in this tutorial, :data:`/my/resource/path` as :data:`WORLDBASEPATH` for writing all XMLRPC resources and :data:`/my/downloadable/path` for saving downloadable resources.
 Downloadable resources should be written in other path because unpickling (by accessing resources via XMLRPC) will initiate instant downloading of resources.

-Sharing :func:`seqdb.SequenceFileDB` & :func:`cnestedlist.NLMSA` via XMLRPC
+Sharing :class:`seqdb.SequenceFileDB` & :class:`cnestedlist.NLMSA` via XMLRPC
 ---------------------------------------------------------------------------

 Assume that you have your :data:`Bio` resources in :data:`/my/resource/path`.
 You can open your :data:`metabase` first and then open all the resources.
 By :data:`withIndex=True` option, pygr will collect all open resources and start your XMLRPC server.
 You need to choose log file name (:data:`biodb2_5000` in following example) and port number (:data:`5000` default). :data:`server.serve_forever()` will start your XMLRPC server::